jetbrains-academy/refactoring-course/RefactoringToDesignPatterns/StrategyPatternPractice/Task2/task.md

-Implement separate class for each payment method: `CreditCardPayment`, `PayPalPayment`, `BitcoinPayment`.
+Implement a separate class for each payment method: `CreditCardPayment`, `PayPalPayment`, `BitcoinPayment`.

 Each of these classes should implement base `PaymentStrategy` interface and override `processPayment()` method.

 <div class="hint" title="Refactoring hint">